Azure/azure-quickstart-templates/rhel-3tier-iaas/README.md

 - Four storage accounts: 3 for storing VM's of each tier, 1 for storing diagnostics data.
 -	One Virtual Network with four subnets
-- 4 Network Security Group, one for each subnet
+- 4 Network Security Groups, one for each subnet
 -	External Load Balancer to load balance Web Traffic(HTTP & HTTPS) to web servers
 - Internal Load Balancer to load balance traffic for app VM's
 -	2 Public IP’s, one for external Load balancer and other for Jump VM.